This post is contributed by Mike Taylor, and was originally posted on the Digital Science blog.

 The European Commission (EC) has recently set up its Altmetrics Expert Group, and we’re delighted to announce that Dr Rene von Schomberg of the EC will be giving our keynote address on Thursday.
 In a related panel, Professor Isabella Peters – one of the members of the Expert Group – will be leading a panel on Open Science.

-This years conference has a strong international theme: we have speakers from all around Europe, Zimbabwe, Ukraine, Russia, Singapore, Japan and the USA.
+This years conference has a strong international theme: we have speakers from all around Europe, Zimbabwe, Ukraine, Singapore, Japan and the USA.
 We have one panel that is looking at Altmetrics around the World, and another looking at specific challenges facing research evaluation in Eastern Europe.

 There has been a recent initiative to start looking at metrics and altmetrics for research software – a long neglected research output.
 Now that datasets have been recognized by many organizations as primary research outputs, what will follow?
 One of the key movers in this area, Daniel S Katz of the NCSA, will be talking about the importance of extending recognition of software.